rbisdorff/Digraph3/docSphinx/tutorial.rst

     Epistemic determination      :  0.230
     Bipolar-valued equivalalence : +0.147

-Indeed, the extended Kenall tau index of  +0.638 leads to a bipolar-valued relational equivalence characteristics of 0.147, i.e. a *majority* of 57.35% of the criteria significance supports the relational equivalence between the given strictoutranking digraph *gcd*  and the corresponding *NetFlows* ranking.
+Indeed, the extended *Kendall* tau index of +0.638 leads to a bipolar-valued *relational equivalence* characteristics of +0.147, i.e. a *majority* of 57.35% of the criteria significance supports the relational equivalence between the given outranking digraphs *g* or *gcd*  and the corresponding *NetFlows* ranking.

 To appreciate now the respective quality of both the *Copeland* and the *NetFlows* rankings, it is useful to consider *Kemeny*'s and *Slater*'s **optimal** ranking rules.

 *Kemeny* rankings
 .................

-A **Kemeny** ranking is a linear order which is *closest*, in the sense of the ordinal *Kendall* distance (see [BIS-2012]_), to the given valued strict outranking digraph *gcd*.
+A **Kemeny** ranking is a linear order which is *closest*, in the sense of the ordinal *Kendall* distance (see [BIS-2012]_), to the given valued outranking digraphs *g* or *gcd*.
+The rule is indeed again *invariant* under the codual transform.
+As the *Kemeny*'s rule proceeds by inspecting all possible permutations of the decision alternatives, it is unfortunately only computable for tiny outranking digraphs and the class constructor assumes by default that the order of the digraph does not exceed 7 (see :numref:`KemenyRanking` Line 2).

 .. code-block:: pycon
+   :name: KemenyRanking
+   :caption: Computing a *Kemeny* ranking
    :linenos:

    >>> from linearOrders import KemenyOrder
-   >>> ke = KemenyOrder(gcd,orderLimit=9) # default orderLimit is 7
+   >>> ke = KemenyOrder(g,orderLimit=9) # default orderLimit is 7
    >>> ke.showRanking()
     ['a5', 'a6', 'a7', 'a3', 'a8', 'a9', 'a4', 'a1', 'a2']
-   >>> corr = gcd.computeOrdinalCorrelation(ke)
+   >>> corr = g.computeOrdinalCorrelation(ke)
-   >>> gcd.showCorrelation(corr)
+   >>> g.showCorrelation(corr)
     Correlation indexes:
     Extended Kendall tau         : +0.779
     Epistemic determination      :  0.230
     Bipolar-valued equivalalence : +0.179

-So, **+0.779** is the *highest possible* ordinal correlation (fitness) any potential ranking one can achieve with the given pairwise strict outranking relation.
+So, **+0.779** represents the *highest possible* ordinal correlation (fitness) any potential ranking one can achieve with the given pairwise outranking digraph (see :numref:`KemenyRanking` Lines 7-10).

 A *Kemeny* ranking may not be unique, and the first one discovered in a brute permutation trying computation, is retained.
 In our example here, we obtain in fact two optimal *Kemeny* rankings with a same **maximal** *Kemeny* index of 12.92.

 .. code-block:: pycon
-   :caption: Optimal Kemeny rankings
+   :caption: Optimal *Kemeny* rankings
    :name: optimalKemeny
    :linenos: